srfp-preservation/spec/README.md

 ## Message Types

-### 0x01 DirectoryList
+### DirectoryList

-#### Request
+#### 0x01 Request

 Absolute path to the directory to list, with the NUL byte (`\0`) as the directory separator, but no trailing NUL byte.

-If the request value is empty, list the root directory if the OS has such a concept (e.g. on Unix), or the available volumes otherwise.
+If the request value is empty, list the root directory.

-#### Response
+#### 0x81 Response

 The names of all files in that folder, separated by NUL bytes.

 #### Examples

-These examples assume the server is a DOS system.
+The following are example request and response bodies from a system running DOS.

 | Request body | Response body |
 |--------------|---------------|